Liouville type theorems on manifolds with nonnegative curvature and strictly convex boundary: Introduction

 admits a positive, nonconstant solution. \end{proposition}

-It should be mentioned that on the model space $\overline{\mathbb{B}^{n}}$ with $n\geq 3$ the conjecture is verified in \cite{GuW} in all dimensions when $\lambda \leq \frac{n-2}{2}$ by the method of moving planes.
+It should be mentioned that on the model space $\overline{\mathbb{B}^{n}}$ with $n\geq3$ the conjecture is verified in \cite{GuW} in all dimensions when $\lambda\leq\frac{n-2}{2}$ by the method of moving planes.
 The approach to Theorem \ref{T1} is based on an integral method with a key idea borrowed from the recent work \cite{XX} by Xia and Xiong, where a sharp lower bound for the first Steklov eigenvalue was proved.

-For $n=2$ Theorem \ref{T1} confirms the conjecture when $q\leq 8$.
-By an approach based on maximum principle in the spirit of \cite{E1, P, W1}, we can verify the conjecture for $q\geq 2$.
-Combining both results we confirm Conjecture \ref{C} in dimension $2$.
+For $n=2$ Theorem \ref{T1} confirms the conjecture when $q\leq8$.
+By an approach based on maximum principle in the spirit of \cite{E1, P, W1}, we can verify the conjecture in dimension 2 for $q\geq2$.
+Combining both results we fully confirm Conjecture \ref{C} in dimension $2$.

-\begin{theorem} Let $(\Sigma ,g)$ be a smooth compact surface with nonnegative Gaussian curvature and geodesic curvature $\kappa \geq 1$ on the boundary.
+\begin{theorem} Let $(\Sigma,g)$ be a smooth compact surface with nonnegative Gaussian curvature and geodesic curvature $\kappa\geq1$ on the boundary.
 Then the only positive solution to the following equation

-where $q>1$ and $0<\lambda \leq \frac{1}{q-1}$, is constant. \end{theorem}
+where $q>1$ and $0<\lambda\leq\frac{1}{q-1}$, is constant. \end{theorem}

 The paper is organized as follows.
 In Section \ref{sec2} we derive some integral identities that will be used later.
 The proof of Theorem \ref{T1} is given in Section \ref{sec3}.
-In Section \ref{sec4} we present the argument based on maximum principle in dimension two and prove Theorem \ref {T2}.
-In the last section we make some further remarks about Conjecture \ref {C} and deduce some corollaries from our Liouville type results.
+In Section \ref{sec4} we present the argument based on maximum principle in dimension two and prove Theorem \ref{T2}.
+In the last section we make some further remarks about Conjecture \ref{C} and deduce some corollaries from our Liouville type results.

+\textbf{Acknowledgement. }We thank the referee for a careful reading of the paper.
+The 3rd named author is partially supported by Simons Foundation Collaboration Grant for Mathematicians \#312820.